Legal Professionals Standing By 24/7

 A prompt medical evaluation aids recovery and provides a professional assessment, which is essential for your claim.

-Initial documentation: Incident reports and medical records
+Initial documentation in workers' compensation claims: Incident reports and medical records

 Secure a copy of any incident report filed, and keep all medical records from your first evaluation.
 These documents are the foundation of your claim.